“Get down on your hands and knees and scrub the tiled floors….and begin at the back of the house.”

 Lesson #2 : “Have you noticed that you begin in the living/entertaining areas every time you clean.
 Why is that?”

 My own heart knew the answer: It is because it is what people see–I clean the obvious places first.

 “Do you always get around to cleaning the master bathroom in the back of the house?
 No? why not?”

 The compelling lessons wasn’t about housecleaning at all, but about heart cleaning.
 I had heart issues that I’d not dealt with.
 I had been content to look good on the outside, to look admissible before people.
-But there was yet more.

 Lesson #3: “Who lives in the master suite at the back of the house?
 You and your husband.
 You are putting him last.”

 People outside my family see me as I present myself, but my family knows me better.
 And yet they are loyal and kind.
 And I “clean up” for them last of all.
 I pay them less attention; primarily, my own husband.
 He gets the last dregs of my day.
 “He won’t mind.”
 But I know he does.
 A cleansing wash of love flowed in my heart for this gentle, hard-working man who loves me anyway.